SNAP Benefits in Oklahoma: How to Apply and Qualify

 • Seeds and plants that produce food

-It is also important to know what you cannot buy with your SNAP benefits.
-The program has specific restrictions, and your EBT card will not work for non-food items or certain types of prepared foods.
-Be mindful of these exclusions when you are at the checkout.
+It is also important to know what you cannot buy with SNAP benefits.
+The program does not cover non-food items, alcohol, or foods sold hot and ready to eat.
+Be mindful of these restrictions when you are at the checkout.

 • Vitamins, medicines, and supplements